 No reptile was recorded within the assessment area.
-Mating call of Gunter's Frog, Asiatic Painted Frog and Paddy Frog were heard from the water of pools, ditches and river bank within the 100m buffer zone.
-Common Toad & Red-eared slider were found on buffer zone of the site.
+Mating call of Gunter's Frog, and Paddy Frog were heard from the water of pools, ditches and river bank within the 100m buffer zone.
+Common Toad was found on buffer zone of the site.
 The species recorded belongs to common species in Hong Kong.
 (Table 4).